GrayFlash/finance_tracker/README.md

 </div>

 <h4>3.
 Add Page</h4>
 <p>Here we go...
 The main functionality of this app.
-You can scan your here which then scan and predicts all your data like product name, price, category and upload it to database and then renders that products which you can edit easily just like you edited a particular product in Expenses component.</p>
+You can scan your bill here.</p>

 <h6>What if I want to add only 1 or 2 product and don't have any bill?</h6>
 <p>As you can see we added a separate form just bellow the "Scan your Bill" button where you can add your product manually.</p>